Tenzro Testnet is live —request testnet TNZO

 }

-// Freeze an account
+// Freeze an address

 await client.compliance.freeze({